sjdv1982/seamless/wip/slash/readme.txt

 variables are *not* dynamic variables.

-Dynamic variable expression: variable expression that contain dynamic variables Cell expression: either the name of a cell, or a non-dynamic variable expression
+Dynamic variable expression: variable expression that contain dynamic variables

+Cell expression: the name of a cell, or a variable expression that evaluates to the name of a cell.
+Dynamic variable expressions make the cell expression dynamic.
+Cell expressions are slash-1 only.

-Dynamic cell: cell whose *name* is defined by a dynamic variable expression, i.e. only known at runtime.
+Dynamic cell: cell whose name is defined by a dynamic cell expression, i.e. only known at runtime.
 Cells whose names are defined by a non-dynamic variable expression are *not* dynamic cells.
+Dynamic cells are slash-1 only.

 Variable list: variable that consists of multiple variables.
 A variable list is static if all of its variables are static, otherwise it is dynamic.